marcuswangweihow/FBDD/README.md

  - get_descriptors

-   This function takes a list of molecules as input and calculates the molecular descriptors for each molecule in the list The resulting list can be easily saved to a dataframe for input into the model function
+   This function takes a list of molecules as input and calculates the molecular descriptors for each molecule in the list.

+   The resulting list can be easily saved to a dataframe for input into the model function

  - train_fragment_nn_model